thisKonrad/Eadweard_Muybridge_Horse/README.md

 For me this early development of sequential photo series owns a lot of magic.
-Its like a little sketch for all what follows after this, scientific photography cinemathography and animation.
+Its like a little sketch for all what follows after this, scientific photography, cinemathography and animation.

 In the original Sequence there is a rider on the horse.